gpenverne/pyppettheater/README.md

 - The element "#element" should not exists
 - The element "#element" should exists

-If you need or want other sentences, open an issue :)
+If you need or want other sentences, open an issue or create a custom actor :)

 To load custom actors, you can add a "Actors" section in your yml file, with all relatives paths to your actors classes:
 ```yaml